mahmoudelfeelig/Gems/checklist.md

     - Soul Capture: stores the most recently killed mob; can be released later as a summon or resource.
     - Soul Healing: heals the holder on successful soul capture or release; minor regen pulse.
   - Abilities:
-    - Dimensional Drift: spawn an invisible fast mount and render the rider invisible for a short window.
+    - Shadow Anchor: first activation places an anchor; second activation within a short window returns you to the anchor location.
     - Dimensional Void: suppress gem abilities of enemies in a radius for a brief duration.
     - Astral Daggers: fire rapid, accurate daggers that deal ranged damage.
-    - Unbounded: grants short-term spectator-like flight/phase through blocks.
+    - Unbounded: briefly enter Spectator mode, then return to normal gameplay automatically.
-    - Astral Projection: create a controllable projection while the body is rooted.
+    - Astral Camera: enter Spectator mode for scouting, then return to your original position automatically.
     - Spook: apply a brief fear/disorient effect to nearby enemies.
     - Tag: mark a target so they remain tracked/visible through walls for a short time.
 - Fire